-This video showcases the Steyr M95 rifle, highlighting its unique straight-pull bolt action and en-bloc clip loading system.
-It demonstrates the use of PPU 8x56mmR Mannlicher ammunition and the characteristic ejection of the empty clip.
-The demonstration emphasizes the mechanical operation and sound of the firearm.
+This guide details the operation of the Steyr M95 rifle, focusing on its unique en-bloc clip loading and straight-pull bolt action.
+It covers the process from loading the clip with 8x56mmR Mannlicher ammunition to firing and observing the characteristic clip ejection.
+The demonstration emphasizes the mechanical aspects and sounds of the firearm's operation.

 This video exposes a highly deceptive fake Berthier rifle sold on GunBroker.
 The presenter details how various mismatched parts from different firearms, including a Mauser handguard and Steyr M95 nose cap and bayonet, were crudely assembled.
 The rifle's stock failed catastrophically under recoil due to improper fitting, highlighting the dangers of fraudulent firearm sales and the importance of expert knowledge and reference materials.